 Can you dedicate resource to manually adjusting customer accounts?

-- Due to lower number of users (employees) and generally a lower growth rate of new users, internal IAM systems are generally set up for manual management of identities.
+- Due to lower number of users (employees) and generally a lower growth rate of new users, internal IAM systems are generally set up for manual or semi-automated management of identities.

 - Customers amount to thousands, sometimes millions of user identities.
-A CIAM system should allow customers to manage their own identities and, in certain common use cases, delegate management of accounts to enable scalability.
+A CIAM system should allow customers to manage their own identities and, in common use cases, delegate management of accounts to enable scalability.

 - Internal IAM is not intended to generate revenue, but will have strong impact on security, compliance, and reducing operational costs.

 - Customer IAM will also increase customer-facing security and privacy compliance.
 But effective CIAM will also increase customer conversions, engagements and revenue.
-It may even create new revenue opportunities, and reduce costs for support and administration.
+It may even create new revenue opportunities, and certainly should reduce costs for support and administration.

 You may already have an IAM system in place in your organisation, for example to manage internal/employee identities.
 So why can’t this be used for your customer-facing application?

-How user experience, platform flexibility, business performance, revenue, privacy, trust & data regulation and compliance (among others) are driving the need to adopt CIAM solutions.
+How user experience, platform flexibility, business performance, revenue, privacy, trust & data regulation and compliance (among others) are driving the need to adopt Customer IAM solutions.